MicrosoftDocs/VBA-Docs/api/Outlook.Folder.AddToPFFavorites.md

 ## Example

-The following Visual Basic for Applications (VBA) example adds the public folder GroupDiscussion to the user's Favorites folder by using the  **AddToPFFavorites** method.
+The following Visual Basic for Applications (VBA) example adds the public folder GroupDiscussion to the user's Favorites folder by using the **AdToPFFavorites** method.
 To run this example, you need to replace 'GroupDiscussion' with a valid public folder name.

 ```vb